Peachying/testinlineedit/tutorial-manage-data-disk.md

-ng and preparing data disks
+hing and preparing data disks

 Advance to the next tutorial to learn about automating VM configuration.